 1) Enable IGMP Snooping.
-Enable or disable report message suppression according to your needs.
+Enable or disable IGMP Fast-leave and report message suppression according to your needs.
 Click Apply.

 IGMP Snooping Enable or disable IGMP Snooping globally.
-IGMP Fast-leave Enable or disable Fast Leave globally.
+IGMP Fast- leave Enable or disable Fast Leave globally.
 IGMP Report Suppression Enable or disable Report Message Suppression function globally.
 If this function is enabled, the first Report Message from the listener will forward to the router ports while the subsequent Report Message will be suppressed to reduce the IGMP packets.